ItzBosk/LFC_project/README.md

 # LFC_project
 Project for LFC Lab

-See [Language Notes](Language_notes.md) for more details about how the Shakespeare language works
+See [Shakespeare programming language.pdf](https://github.com/ItzBosk/LFC_project/blob/main/Shakespeare%20programming%20language.pdf) for more details about how the Shakespeare language works

 The installer for Windows, and the .jar java file are inside the Workspace folder.